Ceramic Coating Aftercare in Las Vegas: The Honest Maintenance Guide

 No. Use a pH-neutral ceramic-safe shampoo.
 Any shampoo with wax, silicone, or gloss enhancers will bond to the top of the coating and dull the look.
 Read the label — if it says "wax-enhanced," skip it.
 We hand clients one when we deliver the car.

 For the 5- and 10-year coatings, yes.
-A 15-minute annual maintenance wash and refresh spray at our shop keeps the hydrophobic performance where it should be and protects the manufacturer warranty.
+A 15-minute annual maintenance wash and refresh spray keeps the hydrophobic performance where it should be and protects the manufacturer warranty.
 For the 3-year tier, it's optional but extends the life noticeably.

 Technically yes, but avoid it.
 Tunnel washes typically apply a polymer sealant or hot wax at the end, which bonds over the coating and dulls it.
 If you must, ask for "wash only, no wax" — some shops honor it, many don't.
 Touchless washes are a safer fallback than brush tunnels.